VishalDhanasekaran/foss-site-client-frontend/README.md

 # FOSS-CIT Official Website

-Welcome to the official website of [Your Club Name], a student-run organization dedicated to [briefly state your club's mission].
-This website provides information about our club's history, missions, achievements, members, events, and more.
+Welcome to the official website of FOSS, Coimbatore Institute of Technology,  a student-run organization dedicated to assist students in enhancing the essential technical skills to survive in the present day world.
+The primary focus of this website is to educate it's audience about the current events of the club.
+It largely emphasizes on establishing a communication between the club and the fellow students of the college.
+This website briefs about the club's history, missions, achievements, members, events, and more.

 ## Getting Started
 ### Prerequisites